Propagation of chaos in neural fields: Analysis of the mean-field equation

 We may hence iterate the map $\Phi$.
-We fix $X$ a process in $\M^2([-\tau,T],\Ll)$ and build the sequence $X^k$ by induction through the recursion relationship $X^{k+1}=\Phi(X^k)$.
-We aim at showing that these processes constitute a Cauchy sequence in $\M^2([-\tau,T],\Ll)$, and we introduce the norm of the process up to time $t$:
+We fix $X^{0}$ a process in $\mathcal{M}$ and build the sequence $X^k$ by induction through the recursion relationship $X^{k+1}=\Phi(X^k)$.
+We aim to show that these processes constitute\vadjust{\goodbreak} a Cauchy sequence in $\mathcal{M}$ To this purpose, we introduce the norm of the process up to time $t$

+We now introduce a sequence of processes $(Z^k)$ independent of the collection of processes $(X^k)$ and having the same law, built recursively as follows: \begin{itemize} \item $Z^0$ is independent of $X^0$ and has the same law as $X^0$;